meltano/sdk/docs/index.rst

 The SDK is built with love by the Meltano_ core team and contributors, with contributions from developers across the Singer_ open source community.
-SDK-based plugins can easily be `integrated with Meltano`_, but they can also be used in any Singer data pipeline tool which supports the `Singer Spec`_.
+SDK-based plugins can easily be `integrated with Meltano`_, but they can also be used in any data pipeline tool that supports the `Singer Spec`_.

 The SDK project is 100% open source, licensed under the `Apache 2.0`_ permissive license.
 Please visit our code repo `here in Gitlab`_, where you can read the `source code`_, `log an issue or feature request`_, and `contribute back`_ to the SDK.
-We also regularly discuss SDK topics in our `Meltano Slack`_ community, under the dedicated `#singer-sdk`_ Slack channel.
+We also regularly discuss SDK topics in our `Meltano Slack`_ community, within the dedicated `#singer-sdk`_ Slack channel.

 Developer Resources
 -------------------